 In the first week of June, I started radiation treatment.
 I received 37 treatments targeted to my knee.
 Overall, the radiation was relatively easy on me and I had few side effects.

-At various points of my sarcoma treatment, I took advantage of the supportive therapies CTCA offers, including mind-body medicine, naturopathic medicine and nutrition.
+At various points of my sarcoma treatment, I took advantage of the integrative oncology services CTCA offers, including mind-body medicine, naturopathic medicine and nutrition.
 I believed these therapies could help me live healthier, and I put it into play much of what I learned.